nasa/openmct/docs/src/design/proposals/ImperativePlugins.md

   to an extension or service.
 But, passing these in as constructor arguments is preferred (to separate implementation from architecture.)
 * Adds (negligible?) boilerplate relative to declarative syntax.
+* Relies on factories, increasing number of interfaces to be concerned with.